supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/README.md

 --------------------------------------------------------------------------------
 ```
 It seems that model is very certain about image number 1,2,4,5,6,7, but is not very certain about image 3 and 8.<br>
-Let's visulize what it is confused with.<br>
+Let's visualize what it is confused with for test3.jpg:<br>

  ![confused_image_1.jpg](https://github.com/supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/raw/master/report_images/confused_image_1.jpg)

-Well, I don't understand why model is confused about these two images...
-But the model has its reason. <br>Fortunally it recognized correctly.<br>
+Well, I think I don't understand why model is confused about these two images...
+But the model has its reason. <br>
 For test8.jpg, here is the visulization of the confused image:
  ![confused_image_2.jpg](https://github.com/supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/raw/master/report_images/confused_image_2.jpg)

 For test8.jpg, this is understandable.
-The confused labe image looks really similar to the true lable image, even for human beings.<br>
+The confused labe image looks really similar to the true lable image.
+It's hard even for human beings.<br>
 ### Compare the performance on the new images to the accuracy results of the test set.
 For the test set we have 95.7% accuracy, while for new images we have 100% accuracy.<br>
-Well this comparison is actually not fare because we have too little amount of images for the new images.<br>
+This comparison is actually not fare because we have too little amount of images for the new images.<br>
 I think if I increase the number of new images, the comparison will make more sense.